 The above actions – eating a healthy diet, exercise, and improving circulation – are designed to assist with minor cases of loose skin.
 For more significant cases where the hanging skin causes chafing, rashes, and other problems, cosmetic surgery may be your best available solution.

 Cosmetic surgery following weight loss surgery is known as post-bariatric body contouring.
 Weight loss surgery patients often turn to body contouring to improve their appearance and self-esteem.
 In fact, a study published in the National Library of Medicine found that 74% of bariatric patients desired post-bariatric body contouring after losing weight.
-That means if you have hanging skin and you want it gone, you’ll be in good company by choosing post-bariatrics body contouring.
+If you have hanging skin and want it gone, you’ll be in good company by choosing post-bariatric body contouring.
 There are several procedures you can choose from.

 Tummy Tuck (Abdominoplasty)

-A tummy tuck after weight loss surgery can remove excess skin to improve your appearance.
+After weight loss surgery, a tummy tuck can remove excess skin to improve your appearance.
 In some cases, the tummy tuck can alleviate back pain and incontinence.

-During a tummy tuck, your cosmetic surgeon will remove the excess skin while simultaneously tightening your abdominal muscles.
-After surgery, you’ll find it easier to build abdominal muscles on your own through exercise.
+During a tummy tuck, your cosmetic surgeon removes excess skin while tightening your abdominal muscles.
+After surgery, exercise makes it easier to build abdominal muscles on your own.

 A tummy tuck is typically not covered by insurance.
-It is an elective cosmetic procedure with an average cost of $6,092 and duration of two to four hours.
+It is an elective cosmetic procedure with an average cost of $6,092 and two to four hours.

 Belt Lipectomy